phkhanhtrinh23/japanese_spelling_correction/README.md

 ```

 ## Inference
-Trained weights can be downloaded [here](https://drive.google.com/file/d/1nhWzDZnZKxLvqwYMLlwRNOkMK2aXv4-5/view?usp=sharing).
-The trained weights have been pre-trained on JaWiki and Lang8.
+Trained weights can be downloaded [here](https://drive.google.com/drive/folders/10MECfAjYBN02i2AULdtp8D_d5kx6WPwM?usp=sharing).
+The trained weights have been trained on all of the datasets mentioned above.

 Extract `model.zip` to the `./utils/data/model` directory.
 You should have the following folder structure: